-Watch it live!
-Click on the image below to join the video stream.
+Click on the image below to watch a video of the meeting.

 Monday, June 17